mikio-dev/AwesomeTel/README.md

 ## Churn analysis

 The following calculates the pairwise correlation of columns in `marts.account_interactions_encoded`.
+The details are in the Jupyter notebook [churn_analysis.ipynb](./notebooks/churn_analysis.ipynb).

 The result suggests that the `has_call` column has the highest correlation with `is_churned`.

 A closer look shows that the customers who stayed did not have a call one month before churn.
 Excluding the call-related columns, shorter tenure and younger age increase the churn rate.